jvansch1/python_hash_map/README.md

   hash[10] will be None
 ```

-If you just need to check that a certain key exists in the Hash, the `exist` method can be used:
+If you just need to check that a certain key exists in the Hash, the `exists` method can be used:

 ```
   hash[10] = 100